hpfield/HouseVal/README.md

 ## Performance

 Depending on the model, final Kaggle submissions reached an RMSE score of around 0.13–0.14 (as evaluated by the log-based metric on Kaggle).
-While not state-of-the-art, this performance is solid for a straightforward pipeline and demonstrates effective use of:
+This performance is solid for a straightforward pipeline and demonstrates effective use of:

 * Feature engineering best practices
 * Ensembling methods (Random Forest, Gradient Boosting, XGBoost)